box/developer.box.com/content/guides/identity-management/quick-start/2-configure-okta.md

 Starting from the [Okta developer site][okta-dev], sign up for a new developer account, or log in under your personal account if you already have one.

-After logging in, you should see the Okta dashboard.
+If you're logging in with an existing account, you should see the Okta dashboard.
 Click on the **Admin** button at the top right.

 <ImageFrame noborder center shadow>
   ![Okta Application Dashboard](./img/okta-qs-step2-dashboard.png)
 </ImageFrame>

+If you've created a new developer account rather than logging into an existing account, you will have already be redirected to the admin dashboard.

 You should now see the admin panel.
 Click on the **Applications** option at the top.